NYUMusEdLab/PWYMCurriculum/Play With Your Audio - Peter Gabriel/5e-Mix-Balancing - Balance Exercise 3- Bass.markdown

-# Balance Exercise 3: bass
+# Balance Exercise 3: Bass

 For this exercise, you’ll once again find [three tracks in Soundation from “In Your Eyes][1].”